mrizzo25/KerrTrainModules/README.md

 ## Preliminary result

 Stored in preliminary result directory.
 Most recent trained model is 'model_5' in the `prelim_model.tar.gz` file in the drive folder linked in result dir.
+Training history is stored in the log file - columns are training loss, training accuracy, validation loss, and validation accuracy.
 Weights can be retrieved by loading model.
 To resume training, load model and train on data saved in `prelim_data.tar.gz`